Difference Between Period Cost vs Product Cost

 Period cost is not in a straight line associated with the production of the end product because of this period cost is not assigned to the products, and recorded on the income statement for the period in which they incurred.

-Product cost methods help company management to price end product to cover the production cost and make the profit from it.
+Product cost methods help company management to price end product to cover the production cost and make a profit from it.
 Segregation of cost helps the company to analyze the data in detail which helps them to make the internal decision.